bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 2. If parent is null, then [throw](https://webidl.spec.whatwg.org/#dfn-throw) an "`[InvalidNodeTypeError](https://webidl.spec.whatwg.org/#invalidnodetypeerror)`" `[DOMException](https://webidl.spec.whatwg.org/#idl-DOMException)`.
 3. [Set the start](https://dom.spec.whatwg.org/#concept-range-bp-set) of [this](https://webidl.spec.whatwg.org/#this) to [boundary point](https://dom.spec.whatwg.org/#concept-range-bp) (parent, node’s [index](https://dom.spec.whatwg.org/#concept-tree-index)).

-[Range/setStartAfter](https://developer.mozilla.org/en-US/docs/Web/API/Range/setStartAfter "The Range.setStartAfter() method sets the start position of a Range relative to a Node.
-The parent Node of the start of the Range will be the same as that for the referenceNode.")
+[Range/setStartAfter](https://developer.mozilla.org/en-US/docs/Web/API/Range/setStartAfter 'The Range.setStartAfter() method sets the start position of a Range relative to a Node.
+The parent Node of the start of the Range will be the same as that for the referenceNode.')

 In all current engines.